JetBrains/amper/docs/Documentation.md

 #### Configuring settings in the Gradle build files

-You can change all Gradle project settings in gradle build files as usual.
+You can change all Gradle project settings in Gradle build files as usual.
 Configuration in `build.gradle*` file has precedence over `module.yaml`.
 That means that a Gradle script can be used to tune/change the final configuration of your Amper module.